Peru entry requirements for Thailand passport holders

 Proof of departure from Peru

-Immigration officers routinely ask for a return or onward ticket within the 180-day visa-free period.
-Have a printed or digital copy ready — airlines also check this at check-in.
+Immigration officers at Lima Airport routinely ask for a return or onward ticket before granting entry.
+Have a printed or digital copy of your outbound flight booking ready — a bus ticket to a neighboring country also works.

 Recommended